telerik/blazor-docs/components/map/events.md

 ## OnClick

-The `OnClick` event fires as a response to the user click on the map.
+The `OnClick` event fires when the user clicks on the map.
 Its `EventCallback<MapClickEventArgs>` gives:
 * `MapClickEventArgs.EventArgs` - provides the native DOM event (browser event).
 * `MapClickEventArgs.Location` - provides the location of the click on the map (`MapLocation` has `Latitude` and `Longitude` props).